 - Cape May Cafe – People line up around the block for a New England Clam Bake, and they also get online at 6 am to get the reservations.

 - Le Cellier – Perhaps EPCOT’s most popular restaurant after all these years.

 - Rose & Crown (Dinner) – This restaurant is located right on World Showcase Lagoon, making it a perfect place to see the fireworks right from your table.

 Pretty much all character dining meals at Disney World are going to be hard to book.
 So if you like the idea of eating with the characters, be ready to book as soon as your window opens and keep checking for cancellations.

 How to Get Hard Dining Reservations

-Getting hard to book restaurants is where all your training so far on Advanced Dining Reservations is going to come in useful to you!
+Getting hard-to-book restaurants is where all your training so far on Advance Dining Reservations is going to come in useful to you!